DQSSSSS/Scotty3D-HW/docs/meshedit/halfedge.md

 Likewise, if we delete a mesh element, we must be certain that no existing elements still point to it; the halfedge data structure does not take care of these relationships for you automatically.
 In fact, that is exactly the point of this assignment: to get some practice directly manipulating the halfedge data structure.
 Being able to perform these low-level manipulations will enable you to write useful and interesting mesh code far beyond the basic operations in this assignment.
 The `Halfedge_Mesh` class provides a helper function called `validate` that checks whether the mesh iterators are valid.
 You might find it worthwhile calling this function to debug your implementation (please note that `validate` only checks that your mesh is valid - passing it does not imply that your specific operation is correct).

 Finally, the **boundary** of the surface (e.g., the ankles and waist of a pair of pants) requires special care in our halfedge implementation.
 At first glance, it would seem that the routine `printNeighborPositions()` above might break if the vertex `v` is on the boundary, because at some point we worry that we have no `twin()` element to visit.
 Fortunately, our implementation has been designed to avoid this kind of catastrophe.
 In particular, rather than having an actual hole in the mesh, we create a "virtual" boundary face whose edges are all the edges of the boundary loop.
 This way, we can iterate over boundary elements just like any other mesh element.
-If we ever need to check whether an element is on the boundary, we have the methods.
+If we need to check whether an element is on the boundary, we can use the following methods:

     Vertex::on_boundary()
     Edge::on_boundary()
     Face::is_boundary()
     Halfedge::is_boundary()

-These methods return true if and only if the element is contained in the domain boundary.
-Additionally, we store an explicit list of boundary faces, which we can iterate over like any other type of mesh element:

-    for(FaceRef b = mesh.boundaries_begin(); b != mesh.boundaries_end(); b++) {
-      // do something interesting with this boundary loop }

-These virtual faces are not stored in the usual face list, i.e., they will not show up when iterating over faces.
+These methods return true if and only if the element is associated with a boundary face.
+Boundary faces are stored in the usual face list, i.e., they will show up when iterating over faces.
+You can disambiguate faces and boundaries using the above tests.

 The figure below should help to further explain the behavior of `Halfedge_Mesh` for surfaces with boundary:

 <center><img src="boundary_conventions.png" style="height:360px"></center>